craftpulse/craft-typesense/README.md

 ## Typesense Overview

-After setting up the config file on which indexes you want to create, you start right away after add / edit / delete entries.
+After setting up the config file on which indexes you want to create, you start right away after add / edit / delete elements.
 If you want to sync all of them, you can go to the Collections within the Typesense section in the control panel and sync all of them.

 ## Configuring Typesense